 Your church would do well to have a few theologically trained women on staff.

-I was recently listening to a message from Don Carson, who tells of how that in many churches in the thoroughly complementarian Sydney Diocese (Anglican), the 3rd or 4th hire to a church plant is usually a formally well-trained woman.
+I was recently listening to a message from Don Carson, who explained that in many churches in the thoroughly complementarian Sydney Diocese (Anglican), the 3rd or 4th hire to a church plant was usually a formally well-trained woman.
 Considering the number of women that are most likely in your church, do you have a few women who can rightly divide the word of truth?